LiteAVSDK/Live_iOS/MLVB-API-Example-OC/README.md

 3. Set parameters in `GenerateTestUserSig.h` as follows:

   - `SDKAPPID`: set it to the `SDKAppID` obtained in the previous step.
-  - `SECRETKEY`: set it to the secret key obtained in the previous step.
+  - `SDKSECRETKEY`: set it to the secret key obtained in the previous step.
   - `LICENSEURL`: a placeholder by default.
 Set it to the actual license URL.
   - `LICENSEURLKEY`: a placeholder by default.
 Set it to the actual license key.
   - `PUSH_DOMAIN`: set it to the configured publishing URL.
   - `PLAY_DOMAIN`: set it to the configured playback URL.
   - `LIVE_URL_KEY`: set it to the authentication key (if authentication configuration is enabled).

->!The method for generating `UserSig` described in this document involves configuring `SECRETKEY` in client code.
-In this method, `SECRETKEY` may be easily decompiled and reversed, and if your key is disclosed, attackers can steal your Tencent Cloud traffic.
+>!The method for generating `UserSig` described in this document involves configuring `SDKSECRETKEY` in client code.
+In this method, `SDKSECRETKEY` may be easily decompiled and reversed, and if your key is disclosed, attackers can steal your Tencent Cloud traffic.
 Therefore, **this method is suitable only for the local execution and debugging of the demo**.
 >The correct `UserSig` distribution method is to integrate the calculation code of `UserSig` into your server and provide an application-oriented API.
 When `UserSig` is needed, your application can send a request to the business server for a dynamic `UserSig`.
 For more information, please see [How do I calculate UserSig on the server?](https://www.tencentcloud.com/document/product/1071/39471).

 ## Compiling and running the project